 - Guest speaker's talks (in class or in distance)

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

 Students will be involved in simulations and role playing.
 Students will interact with guest speakers, and they will participate to a virtual company visit.

 |Continuous assessment||Partial exams||General exam|

 Attending students will obtain their credits through active participation to the seminar activities (there is not a final exam for attending students).
-The seminar consists of 4 half-day sessions that will be held in Geneva (if allowed by the health situation) .
+The seminar consists of 4 half-day sections.
 In order to have an “attending” status and receive the credits, students have to participate to the activities for 3 out of 4 sections (at least).
 If students miss more than 1 section, they will not obtain the credits and they will become “not-attending” students.